 The Christmas season is a trigger for cheating, and dating apps love it

 The Christmas season is the most wonderful time of year for those who are active in online dating.
-Every year dating websites are reporting an increasing number of new subscribers as well as activities between subscribers in the period before and after Christmas.
+Every year dating websites are reporting an increasing number of new subscribers as well as online dating activities in the period before and after Christmas.

 That would definitely be a positive thing if many of those were not already in a relationship or married.
 Some of them call these actions fun and for entertainment purposes while others call it cheating.
-However they call it, one thing is for sure – the holiday mood is causing extra-marital curiosity and actions.
+However they call it, one thing is for sure – cheating on Christmas happens a lot more than we think.
+The holiday mood apparently causes extra-marital curiosity and actions.
 And guess what – those actions are mostly starting over dating apps.

 Married men and women are cheating more frequently now than ever before, reveals American Institute for Family studies.
 Other studies indicate that 30% of people who are using online dating sites are married.
 The UK-based extra-marital dating website Illicit Encounters confirmed in its survey of 1000 respondents that one in three of their members have cheated on their partner during the holiday season.